genepi/r-repo-test/README.md

-# r-repo-test
+# R Test Repo
-A R test repo!
+A R test repo for teaching.